-Spring is here and it's probably high time that you bought yourself a new pair of shoes.
+One of the most important things you can do to maintain foot health and prevent pain is to wear supportive shoes.
 Many patients come to see me struggling with foot pain.
 I can't tell you how many times a big part of the problem is their shoes.

 How can you tell if you need new shoes?
-Here are five sure fire ways to know.
+Here are five surefire ways to know.

-If you have heel pain one of the first things I'm going to ask about are the type of shoes you're wearing.
+If you have heel pain one of the first things I'm going to ask about is the type of shoes you're wearing.
 Although heel pain has many causes, one of them is wearing shoes with no support.
 And it's one of the easiest things to fix.
 So many people come in wearing shoes that I can literally fold in half.
 If your shoes are like that and you're wearing them to go on long walks around Greenlake, Hamlin Park in Shoreline, or St. Edwards State Park in Kenmore, you need to go out and buy yourself a new pair of shoes.

 The best guidelines for buying walking shoes are to make sure they only bend at the toe, can't easily be wrung out like a rag, and have a stiff heel counter.
 Watch this video demonstration of how to test any shoe for stability.